• Skip to primary navigation

 Ingredient Notes and Substitutions

-• Old Fashioned Oats: I like the chewiness of old fashioned oats, but you can use quick cooking oats if you’d like.
+• Old Fashioned Oats: I like the chewiness of old-fashioned oats, but you can use quick oats or steel-cut oats if you’d like (just adjust the cooking time as needed).
 Use certified gluten free oats if you want to make this recipe gluten free.

-• Soy Milk: I prefer soy milk because I think it makes a creamier oatmeal, but you can use any plant-based milk that you prefer.
-Use an unsweetened, plain milk for best results.
+• Soy Milk: My favorite type of milk is soy milk because I think it makes a creamier oatmeal, but you can use any plant-based milk that you prefer (almond milk, coconut milk, oat milk, etc.).
+Use an unsweetened, plain dairy-free milk for best results.

 • Chia Seeds: Add some heart healthy omega 3 fats, fiber, and protein.
 You can skip the chia seeds or use ground flax seed instead.